maxim-saplin/flutter_python_starter/README.md

 3. Adds the asset to `pubspec.yaml`
 4. Updates `py_file_info.dart` with the name and version of the bundled Python executable

+When building Flutter app you can override host and port via --dart-define, e.g.:
+`flutter build macos --dart-define port=8080 --dart-define host=ajax.com` This is needed when building Web and mobile clients to allow using remote server.

-# 4. Notes
+# 4. Debugging

-1. You can skip running bundled server and expect the app to connect to local server.
-You can pass in true to `Future<void> initPy([bool doNoStartPy = false])`
+1. You can skip running server from Flutter assets and have the app to connect to local server.
+You can pass in true to `Future<void> initPy([bool doNoStartPy = false])` OR  create a separate `launch.json` config and use --dart-define to set this flag (see example).
+E.g. the following config is automatically recognized via initPy():
- - Building and bundling Python can be slow, you can't debug that way.
- - You can decide certain client to use remote server always
- - For simplicity with VSCode you can create a separate `launch.json` config and use --dart-define to set this flag (see example)
+            ```
+              "toolArgs": [
+                "--dart-define",
+                "useRemote=true",
+              ]```
- - You can run server via debugger (or without via `python3 server.py`) and also start Flutter app, they both will be using localhost:50055
+  - You can run server via debugger (or without via `python3 server.py`) and  start Flutter app, they both will be using `localhost:50055` by default
+  - Building and bundling Python executable can be slow

- 2. Tp easily test the gRPC server you can run it with python and use `grpcurl` or `evans` command line client, e.g.
+ 2. To easily test the gRPC server you can run it with python and use `grpcurl` or `evans` command line client, e.g.
   ```bash
   evans service.proto --port 50055
   call SortNumbers
   1, 2, 3 -> Ctrl+D
   ```
+3. To test gRPC Web locally you can use gRPC-Web-Proxy binary like that:
+ `./grpcwebproxy-v0.15.0-osx-x86_64 --backend_addr=localhost:50055 --backend_tls_noverify --allow_all_origins`
+ Binaries can be downloaded from here: https://github.com/improbable-eng/grpc-web/releases - note that they are not signed and on Mac you will need to check Security settings and allow it to run

 # 5. To Do